hugoferreira/hugoferreira.github.com/_posts/2015-05-01-coach-or-kasparov.markdown

 categories: fun mathematics
 ---

 > To encourage John's promising chess career, his coach offers him a prize if he wins (at least) two games in a row in a three-game series to be played with his coach and Garry Kasparov alternately: coach-kasparov-coach or kasparov-coach-kasparov, according to John's choice.
 Kasparov is (evidently) a better player than John's coach.
-Which series should John choose?
+Which series should John choose?  [^a]

+  [^a]: This is adapted from problem 2 of _Fifty Challenging Problems in Probability_ by Frederick Mosteller.

 Let $$p_C$$ be the probability of winning the coach and $$p_K$$ the probability of winning Kasparov, where $$p_C < p_K$$.
 The winning outcomes for the first scenario (C-K-C) are: